|

 fee shall not be more than five hundred dollars ($500).

-there are any candidates for examination who have applied to the board
+for candidates for examination who have applied to the board

 at least 30 days before the date prescribed for the holding of the